 1. You don’t have to be an expert

-I do not want to discredit professional graphic designers at all, so let me begin by saying if you want to work in the industry and get the very best training possible, go the traditional route and become an expert.
+I do not want to discredit professional graphic designers at all, so let me begin by saying if you want to work in the industry and get the very best training possible, go the traditional route, get a graphic design degree and become an expert.

-If you aren’t looking for a career path and you just want to dabble in graphic design – like if you want to design your own wedding invitations, or you want to start a small business selling clip art, or you’re helping your sister create a logo for her new blog – don’t let your amateur status stop you.
+If you are not wanting to go that traditional route and you just want to try your hand at graphic design – like if you want to design your own wedding invitations, or you want to start a small business selling clip art, or you’re helping your sister create a logo for her new blog – don’t let your amateur status stop you.

 When I started designing stationery I literally had zero experience.
 I just learned as I went, playing around with different techniques, figuring things out along the way and faking it the whole time.
 You don’t have to be an expert.

 My experience with graphic design began with Microsoft Publisher – mainly because it was what I had.
 When that didn’t do all I needed, I moved on to a free design program which worked okay, but became frustrating when, again, I couldn’t do all I needed (like automatically centering items or undoing without having to completely start over).